 Call to our Doctors for Free Consultation

-Best Pediatric Dentist in Mumbai
+Best Pediatric Dentist in Ghatkopar East

 When it comes to the oral care of children, things need to be handled suitably and delicately, ensuring that the patient is comfortable and well aware or suitably distracted depending on the treatment’s requirement.
 If it is pediatric dentistry services you are looking for, Bombay Dental Specialities is here to ease your worries.
 Located in Ghatkopar East, the dental services are conveniently placed and just within your reach.
-Book an appointment with us today to be able to avail the best dental care in Mumbai, for our doctors are experienced and skilled and deeply care for the patient’s well-being and comfort and believe in keeping the way of treatment quite transparent.
+Book an appointment with us today to be able to avail the best dental care in Ghatkopar East, for our doctors are experienced and skilled and deeply care for the patient’s well-being and comfort and believe in keeping the way of treatment quite transparent.

 Pediatric dentists play an important role in helping children achieve and maintain good oral health.
 Pediatric dentists are specially trained to treat the unique dental needs of infants, children, adolescents, and young adults who have special health care needs.
 They utilize a variety of procedures to accomplish this goal.

 1. Initial Consultation: During the initial consultation, the pediatric dentist will take a full medical and dental history of your child.
 The dentist will also assess your child’s teeth and gums for any signs of decay or infection.

 2. X-Rays: If necessary, radiographs (x-rays) may be taken to help detect any underlying dental issues.